React Email Development: Architecture, Rendering Pipelines & Implementation Workflows

 Cross-Client Compatibility & Inline Styling Enforcement

 Email clients enforce strict CSS support matrices.
-React Email addresses this by automatically inlining styles using inline-css and applying client-specific fallbacks.
+React Email addresses this by automatically inlining styles using its rendering pipeline and applying client-safe defaults.
 Developers must avoid modern CSS features like gap, :hover pseudo-classes, and media queries without progressive enhancement wrappers.
 While platforms like Liquid for Shopify Emails handle conditional logic at the platform level, React Email requires explicit prop-driven conditionals and pre-rendered variant generation to maintain compatibility across Outlook, Apple Mail, and Gmail.

 Tailwind-to-Inline Configuration